qserena/05-use-toggle-with-menu-component/README.md

 The logic in the Toggle component are used to show (and hide) the dropdown menu in the Menu component.

-(the star has nothing to do with this challenge, it is just there as another independent Toggle implementation)
+(the yellow star has nothing to do with this challenge, it is just there as another independent Toggle implementation)

 <br/>
 <img src="toggle-with-menu.png" alt="Screenshot." width="200px"/>